BIM Basics: 2D & 3D Deliverables

 Elevations

-Interior elevations are great for determining opening sizes on interior walls and determining the best use of space for objects that might be in the structure.
+Interior elevations are great for determining opening sizes on interior walls and for determining the best use of space for objects that might be in the structure.

 Other Plans